 A researcher tests the yields of six varieties of alfalfa on four randomly selected fields.
 The yield for each variety was recorded for each field.

 The researcher wants to know whether the variety of alfalfa affects the mean yield.
 The researcher has 4 fields where they can collect data.
 However, the researcher wants to be able to model how the alfalfas will grow in fields that are not in the experiment.
 Thus, the researcher makes the field where the alfalfa grows a random factor.
-The researcher fits the mixed effect model and uses it to calculate a range of likely values for future observations at specified settings.
+The researcher uses a mixed effects model to evaluate fixed and random effects together.